Kaiz3rTool/gaffer-examples/README.md

 Blender Barbershop from "Agent 327" by Blender Institute
 Terms of Use: This work is licensed under [CC-BY-ND](https://cloud.blender.org/p/agent-327/about)
 Changes:
-- Gaffer Scene converted from Original workin Blender.
+- Gaffer Scene converted from Original Blender file.
-- Export/Conversion was possible at a 100% match.
+- Export/Conversion was not possible at a 100% match.
 Certain elements -for ie:objects/uvs/textures- not translating correctly,
 had to be re-done following the original work.